allanjrw/MonoMaths/READ_ME.txt

 DESCRIPTION
 "MonoMaths" is a small but powerful mathematical application, quickly loaded, and with relatively simple syntax.
 It can be run as a simple calculator for quick answers ("What is the square root of 5?"), yet has no problem handling large programs (my source codes are typically around 100K).
 Some basic facts:
 *  It runs on C# using Mono, the Linux equivalent of the .NET platform.
-It currently uses Mono 4.2.4, but should run on earlier and later versions of Mono.
-(For graphics, Mono uses GTK.)
+It currently uses Mono 4.8.0, but should run on earlier and later versions of Mono.
+(For graphics, Mono uses GTK and Cairo.)
 *  The general syntax is a subset of the syntax typically used by C and C-like languages.
 (There are a few additional syntactical features for specialized tasks.)
 *  The language does not have classes, nor does it have the equivalent of "structures" in C. It also does not allow the use of pointers.
 *  There are many system functions (currently around 450) which can be simply called on for particular computational tasks.